Park Hotels & Resorts Inc. (PK) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for PK is $16.46, which is $3.66 above than the current price.
-The public float for PK is 216.47M, and at present, short sellers hold a 7.29% of that float.
-The average trading volume of PK on March 10, 2023 was 3.30M shares.
+The average price point forecasted by analysts for Park Hotels & Resorts Inc. (PK) is $16.46, which is $4.5 above the current market price.
+The public float for PK is 216.47M, and currently, short sellers hold a 7.35% ratio of that floaft.
+The average trading volume of PK on March 14, 2023 was 3.32M shares.

 PK’s Market Performance